 NARF was proud to stand strong with Tribal Nations in North Dakota as they insisted on a fair legislative map, even as the state made it evident that they had no interest in creating a nondiscriminatory map.
 Despite continued efforts by the state to evade the order, the deadline remained in place.

-After North Dakota elected officials failed to redraw state electoral maps to ensure Native Americans are not denied a fair opportunity to elect state legislators, on January 8, 2024, the U.S. District Court for the District of North Dakota ordered fair maps into place that will end the unlawful dilution of votes cast by Native Americans.
+After North Dakota elected officials failed to redraw state electoral maps to ensure Native Americans were not denied a fair opportunity to elect state legislators, the U.S. District Court for the District of North Dakota ordered fair maps into place on January 8, 2024, that ended the unlawful dilution of votes cast by Native Americans.
 In the same order, the court also denied the North Dakota Legislature’s latest attempts to delay implementation of new state legislative maps.

 “The tribal plaintiffs’ hard-fought victory means Native American voters in North Dakota will be able to vote in fairly and lawfully drawn legislative districts in this year’s elections,” said NARF Staff Attorney Michael Carter.

-In November, the court found that the 2021 North Dakota Legislative District map dilutes votes cast by Native Americans in violation of Section 2 of the Voting Rights Act.
-Instead of using the opportunity provided by the court to draw a fair map, state officials filed legal motions seeking to delay the court order and to leave the discriminatory maps in place for 2024.
+Instead of using the opportunity provided by the court to draw a fair map in November 2023, state officials filed legal motions seeking to delay the court order and to leave the discriminatory maps in place for 2024.
 As a result, despite receiving more time than courts typically provide to fix unlawful maps, the state missed the deadline to propose a remedial plan of its own.

 “For so many years, generation after generation, Native people have had to defend their right to vote in North Dakota,” said Spirit Lake Tribal Chair Lonna J. Street.
 “This court order marks a milestone closer to the day when Native people participate in redistricting and in elections as equals to our non-Native neighbors.”